This chocolate cheesecake recipe is rich, creamy, and decadent. Most importantly, it will satisfy even the most intense of chocolate cravings!

 - Butter - Use unsalted butter to control the levels of salt in the base.

-- White Sugar - Granulated sugar will mix nicely into the cream cheese, giving it a smooth finish while balancing out the bittersweet chocolate.
+- White Sugar - Caster sugar (granulated sugar) will mix nicely into the cream cheese, giving it a smooth finish while balancing out the bittersweet chocolate.

 - Light Brown Sugar - Adding a secondary sugar is optional (you can just use all white sugar), but I think it takes this chocolate cheesecake to the next level.
 Light brown sugar brings a toasty depth to the flavor profile with a hint of caramel, which really shines when the cheesecake is baked.

-- Cream - Use heavy cream or heavy whipping cream.- it should have at least 36% fat content in order for the cheesecake to set up nicely.
+- Double Cream - Use heavy cream, heavy whipping cream, or double cream.
+It should have at least 36% fat content in order for the cheesecake to set up nicely.

 - Oreos - An Oreo crust works wonderfully with this cheesecake.
 You can either buy pre-crushed Oreo crumbs or just buy a packet of Oreos and bash them to fine crumbs in a bag with a rolling pin.
 You could also use a food processor, but I think the bag bashing is way more fun!